Device installation

 • netconf-node-topology:request-transaction-timeout - Timeout for blocking RPC operations within transactions (default value: 60 s).

-• netconf-node-topology:max-connection-attempts - Maximum number of connection attempts (default value: 1).
+• netconf-node-topology:max-connection-attempts - Maximum number of connection attempts (default value: 1, non-positive value or null is interpreted as infinity).

 • netconf-node-topology:between-attempts-timeout - Initial timeout between reconnection attempts (default value: 2 s).